nsamardzic13/budgetTracker/README.md

 AWS version of the solution is the main one.
 It is using Infrastructure as a Code in Terraform in adition to custom python scripts.
 Keep in mind service_account.json content is stored as a part of SM.

+Vairables file is not added to Git, so you have to add it locally.

 To refresh code of AWS Glue in case any of the code files is updated, use following tf command:

 ```